ngalvin1991/Professional-README-Generator/GeneratedREADME.md

 ## Project Description

-To generate a README file using Node.js in the terminal of your chosen application.
+Creation of a professional README.md document using the command line and Node.js

 ## Installation
   To install the app run the following:

-  In your terminal you will need to run the following command to install Inquirer: ```npm i inquirer@6.5.0```
+  You will need to install the Inquirer package using the following command: ```npm i inquirer@6.5.0```

 ## Usage

   Please use the following command to run the application:

-  You can run this application in the terminal using the following command: ```node index.js```
+  To run the application use the following command: ```node index.js```

 ## License